Cervical Orgasms & Stimulation: a BS-Free Guide to Deep Erogenous Zones

 For those looking for a luxe splurge, try the njoy Eleven and Le Wand Contour.

-And if you’re on a budget, my top pick under $60 is the Chrystalino Champ.
+And if you're on a budget, my top pick for cheap is the Chrystalino Champ.

 Shots America makes many Chrystalino glass dildos, and the Champ is just one of them.
 Even though it's straight-shafted, its bulbous head is versatile AF, great for massaging the cervix from behind.
 You can also get some mild G‑spot stimulation from it.